jieni0112/jieni0112/README.md

 - 👋 Hi, I’m @jieni0112
 - 👀 I’m interested in electronics, neuroscience, neural interface, rehabilitation
-- 🌱 I’m currently learning neuromorphic processing and snn
+- 🌱 I’m currently learning neuroscience
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...